Services to People with Disabilities

 There is one designated disabled parking space for library visitors between 9th and 10th streets in between N Street and O Street directly behind the Library and Courts Building II.

 The majority of available public parking is limited to on-street parking meters.
-However, vehicles that display the proper disabled placard or license plates can park free of charge for unlimited periods of time at the metered spaces.
+However, vehicles that display the proper disabled placard or license plates can park free of charge at the metered spaces.